By Wariya I.

 Ramsay’s Other Show (s): The F Word (2005-2010), Hell’s Kitchen (2005 – Now), Kitchen Nightmare (2007 – 2017), Hotel Hell (2012 -2019)

-What is it: Chef Gordon Ramsay teamed up with National Geography on a quest to explore 6 remote locations, searching for culinary inspiration.
+What is it: Chef Gordon Ramsay who has so many foodies shows on his plate teamed up with National Geography on a quest to explore 6 remote locations, searching for culinary inspiration.
 You’ll get to see Ramsay do something new other than — well, what he normally does in other *expletive* shows.
 National Geography outstanding quality in documenting wildlife, outback adventures and exotic scenery would mean Ramsay would have to also step up to the plate.
 You can also try to recreate Ramsay’s recipe at home from the website, for instance, Aji Amarillo Marinated Grilled Pork Loin, a recipe Ramsay got from his episode in Peru, or Braised Goat Leg & Shoulder that garnished with a colourful berry chutney from his trip in New Zealand.

 Why watch it: We all know that cinematography is going to be magical but more reason to watch this is, you’ll be able to witness another side of Ramsay, one that is humbled by nature and the local people.